 Best time to visit Dubrovnik city walls

-The city walls open at 8 am and depending on the season they close at 3 pm (November through March), 5.30 pm (October), 6 pm (mid to end September), 6.30 pm (April, May, August until mid-September), 7.30 pm (June and July).
+The city walls open at 8 am (April through October) or 9 am (November through March) and depending on the season they close at 3 pm (November through March), 5.30 pm (October), 6 pm (mid to end September), 6.30 pm (April, May, August until mid-September), 7.30 pm (June and July).

 The best time to visit Dubrovnik city walls from April through September is either in the early morning or late afternoon.
 Early morning means from 8 AM to 10 AM, and late afternoon means after 4 PM.

 From October through March the best time to visit Dubrovnik’s city walls is in the late morning or early afternoon, so from 10 AM to 1 PM.
 There will always be people visiting the walls.
-However, in wintertime, the mornings can be a bit chilly and the town not so lighted yet for nice photos.
+However, in wintertime, the mornings can be a bit chilly and the town is not so lit yet for nice photos.
 This is why we think it is better to deal with some visitors.
-However, if you would like to have the walls for yourself, then even in the winter, the best time to visit is early morning, from 8 am to 9 am when the walls open.
+However, if you would like to have the walls for yourself, then even in the winter, the best time to visit is early morning, from 9 am to 10 am when the walls open.

 When are you visiting Dubrovnik?
 Have a question or a suggestion?
 Please let us know in the comments below!